-Could each of your post-click landing page components take home a design award?
-Before you send your wireframes to development, it’s important to make sure.
+Could each of your landing page components take home a design award?
+Before you send your landing page wireframes to development, it’s important to make sure.
 Catching errors now is crucial to avoiding costly mistakes after publishing.

 While the answers to the three preceding questions vary from business to business, best practices for post-click landing page elements don’t.
 Ensure your page won’t drain your conversion rate once it’s live by evaluating the following: